European Free Trade Association members and the "European Economic Area"

 As regards audio-visual policy, only Montenegro and Albania have so far fully aligned to the Audiovisual Media Services Directive.
 Concerns about freedom of expression and media in the enlargement countries remains as it has deteriorated in some countries in recent years.
 The amendments to the Turkish internet legislation is of particular concern as they introduce a set of measures potentially interfering with the internet users’ right to privacy, further restricting the freedom of expression.

-EU relations in the digital economy and society with the 6 eastern EU Neighbours (Armenia, Azerbaijan, Belarus, Georgia, the Republic of Moldova and Ukraine) are developing within the policy frameworks of the European Neighbourhood Policy (ENP), the Eastern Partnership (EaP), and the Digital Community, which once in place, will deliver the benefits of the Digital Single Market (DSM) to the EU's neighbouring countries.
+European Union (EU) relations in the digital economy and society with the 6 eastern EU Neighbours (Armenia, Azerbaijan, Belarus, Georgia, the Republic of Moldova and Ukraine) are developing within the policy frameworks of the European Neighbourhood Policy (ENP), the Eastern Partnership (EaP), and the Digital Community, which once in place, will help secure some of the benefits of the EU's Digital Single Market (DSM) strategy to the EU's neighbouring countries.

 The untapped potential of the digital economy and society for the Eastern Partnership was recognised in the Riga EaP Summit Declaration in May 2015 and the EU Foreign Affairs Council Conclusions in November 2016.